 The exact screening requirements for intended parents will vary based on the agency you choose to work with.
-In all cases, intended parents should be fully screened prior to their profile being shown to prospective surrogates.
+In all cases, intended parents should be fully screened before their profile is shown to prospective surrogates.

 Application and Questionnaire

 When intended parents first contact a surrogacy agency, they will likely need to complete a detailed application with information about their family, social history and reasons for choosing surrogacy.
 This application will help the agency gauge their interest and commitment to surrogacy and identify their surrogacy needs, and will serve as a starting point for developing their surrogacy plan.

 At this stage in the process, prospective intended parents will likely have a meeting or phone call with a surrogacy specialist to learn more about the process.
 They may complete a planning questionnaire detailing their goals and preferences for their surrogacy experience.
 This questionnaire may include information about the following:

 - The type of surrogacy they’d like to pursue (traditional, gestational, etc.)

 - Egg or sperm donor requirements, if applicable